Bamboo fly rod: In modern fishing

 Bamboo rods produce a smooth, fluid backcast which provides its own 'damping' effect at the end of the backcast.
 The forward cast accelerates the line throw through the air with the same 'damping' effect at the beginning of the cast, and then again at the end of the cast as the caster lays the line out over the target water—generally with smooth, precise placement.
 Expert fisherman and enthusiasts alike have heralded the performance of the bamboo rod as being likened to that of a fine musical instrument.
 Master craftsman and bamboo innovators such as: H.L.
 Leonard, E.W.
-Edwards, Jim Payne (fishing rodmaker) and Everett Garrison have elevated the bamboo fly rod from the realm of sporting goods to that of fine art.
+Edwards, and Everett Garrison have elevated the bamboo fly rod from the realm of sporting goods to that of fine art.

+Split-cane rod making in the United Kingdom is listed as an endangered craft on the Heritage Crafts Red List of Endangered Crafts, with a small number of workshops continuing to produce bespoke bamboo fly rods for collectors and traditional fly fishers.
+Currently practising makers named in the Red List entry include Luke Bannister in Cornwall, Chris Clemes Fly Rods in London, the Edward Barder Rod Company in Newbury, Berkshire, and Calum Gladstone in Alnwick, Northumberland.

 Care

 Bamboo rods will benefit from extra care from their owners.
 With a little extra maintenance, a bamboo fly rod can be used for many decades.
 The rods should be cleaned and stored in a cool, dry place away from sunlight.
 Owners are encouraged to avoid bending the rod at acute angles when playing a fish and rod sections should be separated when not in use.
 The extra care required to maintain these natural fiber instruments guarantees a long life of use.
 For this reason, bamboo fly rods decades or even centuries old, are still valued by anglers today.